 For years when I read in the bible about the Israelites groaning and mumbling in the desert, I criticized them, thinking how wonderful their miraculous provision was and how little they appreciated it.
-I finally understood the other side of it when I was being so much sustained by the provision of the Lord in such obvious ways and how desperately I longed for the ability to control my provision rather than rely on God for it!
+I feel like I understood the other side of it when I was being so much sustained by the provision of the Lord and how desperately I longed for the ability to have the power to control my provision rather than rely on God for it!
 I prefer to have a job that I know will supply me a certain amount of income.
 I prefer to have that money and budget it for bills and groceries.
 But what happens when it seems as though God himself will not allow the doors to open to a job that would sustain me?